-▶ Integrated UDPP (including links with ATFCM slot swapping) will demonstrate the application of airspace user priorities and preferences in the establishment of ATFCM measures and support to airspace users to ensure the maximum throughput of payload factor
+Integrated UDPP (including links with ATFCM slot swapping) will demonstrate the application of airspace user priorities and preferences in the establishment of ATFCM measures and support to airspace users to ensure the maximum throughput of payload factor

-- when subject to heavy flow management restrictions and in a crisis period (e.g. terminal overloaded with passengers during periods of dramatic airport capacity reduction).
-Also, the demonstration of UDPP concept applicability to other operational environments in the planning phase (en-route constraints, use in nominal situations, etc....) is required. - ▶ In terms of development, support to airspace users is required on the definition and validation of new operational and social indicators.
-These should be integrated into the overall R&I performance framework, building on the results of SESAR validations, identification of gaps and development of steps from research to pre-industrialisation and deployment (full integration of operational processes and systems' interoperability). - ► The integration of connectivity within the loop of ATM operations, the new data sets available through A-CDM, UDPP, AOP/NOP data, TTO/TTA and extended AMAN demand further development of the rules for ATFCM and queuing priorities.
+- ▶ In terms of development, support to airspace users is required on the definition and validation of new operational and social indicators.
+These should be integrated into the overall R&I performance framework, building on the results of SESAR validations, identification of gaps and development of steps from research to pre-industrialisation and deployment (full integration of operational processes and systems' interoperability). - The integration of connectivity within the loop of ATM operations, the new data sets available through A-CDM, UDPP, AOP/NOP data, TTO/ TTA and extended AMAN demand further development of the rules for ATFCM and queuing priorities.
 This will require further exploratory research.